-Elsa Kienberger is an English (1830-1914) master’s student researching Victorian women’s theatrical writing at the University of Oxford.
-In 2019 she received her BA in English literature and Theatre (Acting/Directing) from Pacific Lutheran University.
+Elsa Kienberger received an MSt in English (1830-1914) at the University of Oxford in 2020 and a BA in English Literature and Theater (Acting/Directing) from Pacific Lutheran University in 2019.
 Always an avid fan of Austen film adaptations, she was forced to reconsider her favorites when she read Austen’s novels and found them much wittier.
 Since audiences often encounter Austen through the ubiquitous media presence her legacy has gained, Elsa is interested in the twenty-first-century’s interpretation of Austen’s gender commentary and imperialist tendencies, including present-day approaches to diversity and inclusion in adaptation projects.

 Madeline Scully received a MSc in Gender, Peace and Security from the London School of Economics and Politic Science in 2021.
 She graduated from Pacific Lutheran University in 2019 with a double major in English Literature and Global Studies (International Affairs emphasis) and a double minor in French and Women’s and Gender Studies.
 She has long been interested in Jane Austen, particularly the construction of Austen as a character after her death and how we understand her in contemporary readings.